 Young Scientists and Engineers Programs

-We introduce a new topic with a lab-based project.
+Within our year-long program, each session covers a focus within concepts of biology, chemistry, physics, programming, and engineering.
+We introduce a new topic weekly with a lecture followed by a lab-based project.
 The topics are approximately one to two grade levels ahead of the science taught in school.
-The labs always include hands-on experimentation or building activities.
+The labs always involve hands-on experimentation or building activities.

 - GRADES: 2 - 3